 This keyboard features four levels of key shifting.
-This means that you can type four different characters per key on your keyboard.
+It means that you can type four different characters per key on your keyboard.
 Let’s take a look at an example below:

 This is the custom keyboard’s implementation of the most upper-left key of your keyboard.
 By default, by pressing this key, you will print out the ` (grave) symbol.
 You can print out the ~, °, and ′ symbols by pressing any sort of “shift” key, including the shift key, the third level shift key (which by default is the Right-Alt) and/or pressing a combination of the shift keys for the fourth level shift.

 Below is a quick reference of the key mappings of the keyboard.
-It is not required to know where all the keys are to use it effectively.
+It is not required to know where all the keys are.

-You will notice these keyboard will contain almost no keys that I have specified in the introduction.
+You will notice that this keyboard contains almost no keys that I have specified in the introduction.
 Most of these keys are written though the dead keys (as shown in gray above), or the compose key, which is explained later.

 Here are a few quick points about the keyboard’s layout: